ruancomelli/brag-ai/docs/configuration.md

 - `anthropic:claude-3-5-sonnet-latest`
 - `google-vertex:gemini-2.0-flash`

-For a full list of supported models, see the [pydantic-ai documentation](https://ai.pydantic.dev/models/).
+For a full list of supported models, see the [PydanticAI documentation](https://ai.pydantic.dev/models/).

 ## Default Values

 If not specified, Brag AI uses the following default values:

-- User: The owner of the GitHub API token
+- User: The owner of the GitHub API token, if provided
 - From date: None (no lower bound)
 - To date: None (the current date)
 - Limit: None (no limit)
 - Output: stdout (print to console)
-- Model: The default model configured in pydantic-ai
+- Model: `google-gla:gemini-2.0-flash`
 - Language: English

 ## Example Configurations